Oneo64/Starlattice/Technology/Weapons.md

 # Weapons
 ## Types
 #### Plasmatic Handweapon
-A plasmatic rifle is a plasma-firing weapon that utilises a crystal core.
+A plasmatic rifle is a plasma-firing weapon that utilizes a crystal core.
 They fire a bolt by releasing a burst of electricity into its core.
 The core, due to its mineral properties, converts the electrical charge into explosive plasma and emits it back out.

 Since this burst of explosive plasma has nowhere to go other than the barrel, a thick tube with a narrow interior, it shoots out of the barrel and becomes supercompressed due to the narrowness of the barrel.
 The supercompressed burst of plasma that comes out of the rifle is the bolt of plasma.